Frequently Asked Questions

 How much does a session cost?
 If we are billing your insurance, they set the rate and coverage depending on your specific plan.
-Out of pocket is $180 for 55 minutes, and $150 for 45 minutes.
+Out of pocket is $180 for 55 minutes.

 How does payment work?
 See my blog post for a more comprehensive answer, because this can get tricky when insurance is involved.
 I can take card, cash or check for copays, coinsurance and out of pocket payments.
 I use a software program called Therapy Notes to bill.
 Cards are usually charged the evening of the appointment.

 What insurances do you take?
-Currently I am in-network and accepting clients with HMHI BHN (Huntsman Mental Health Institute Behavioral Health Network), Health Choice Utah, Blue Cross Blue Shield, and Compsych care management.
+Currently I am in-network and accepting clients with Compsych care management and Huntsman Mental Health Institute Behavioral Health Network (HMHI-BHN).
+HMHI is often part of BCBS or U of U plans, although I am not in-network with other BCBS or U of U plans.
+I am happy to double check if you send me your insurance card.
 If I am out of network with your insurance, we may still be able use your out-of-network benefits.
 See this blog post for more details.

 How long are your sessions?
-45 or 55 minutes unless we’ve decided together on a different length of time.
+55 minutes unless we’ve decided together on a different length of time.

 How do I make an appointment?
 I do my own scheduling!
 You can use my contact page or find me through my Psychology Today profile to get in touch with me.